coding-socks/.github/README.md

 # Code of Conduct

 This repository contains [Code of Conduct 2.0](CODE_OF_CONDUCT.md) from [Contributor Covenant](https://www.contributor-covenant.org/) used in the Coding Socks community.

+# Questions

+Have a question?
+Feel free to open an issue in this repository or send an email to contact+codingsocks@nergal.xyz.
+We will try to reply to you as soon as possible.